Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/1_Introduction.md

   * Some software?

-**1.Basic interviewing tools.
+**2.Basic interviewing tools.
 How to approach people in a respectful way.
 How to result with high level information.**

 _(People who does not have previous knowledge about journalism activities.)_
+_(see if we can do it in an interactive/merge way for different ‘lebels’ of experience, E.g BBC cooking manual )_

 * Setting
 * Actitud- Behaivor
 * Tips to contact people and get the interview _(maybe this could be a separated sheet)_